100Automations/GHA-add-issue-to-project/README.md

 - *Criterias* are case-sensitive.
 For instance, if it checks for 'dependency' in the body, only 'dependency' and not 'Dependency' in the body will pass the *criteria*
 - Whitespaces is significant in separating syntax from strings.
 If a string you want to match contain spaces, such as 'Known Bug', it is recommended to wrap it in quotes within the *logic string*.
 For example, the *criteria* `body: "Known Bug and Dependency"` will cause an error, but `body: "'Known Bug' and 'Dependency'"` will not.
 - *Configurations* are verified in order.
-This means that if an issue passes two configurations, the column this issue will ultimately go to is the one that comes first in the `config-file`.
+This means that if an issue passes two configurations, this issue will ultimately go to is the column that comes first in the `config-file`.

 ## Why do we use a logic interpreter?